The Forest - history

 The graphics on the TRS-80 were very crude, just green and black.
 Nevertheless I managed to produce a first simulation of orienteering and a printed map to go with it.
 The program and map were published by a company called Molimerx which specialised in programs for the TRS-80.

 In 1983 I obtained a Sinclair ZX Spectrum.
 This machine was based on the same Z80 processor but it had much more rewritable memory available: 48 kilobytes.
 I was able to use my existing assembly program, wrap it in a bit of program written in Sinclair's slightly different version of BASIC and extend it with several additional features.
 The Spectrum version of The Forest was published in 1984 by Phipps Associates.

 I agreed with a fellow orienteer, Chris Barrington-Brown, that he could convert The Forest to run on the BBC Microcomputer which used a different processor, with a different assembly language.
 That version appeared a year or two later.

 A different game based on the same core of program was called Explorer.
 It was developed as more of a team effort.
 The programming was still all mine but the graphics were created by Simon Dunstan, of the RamJam Corporation in London.
 He was able to do wonderful things in the extremely limited graphical environment of the Spectrum.
 RamJam got the program published through Electric Dreams.

 There is a web site called World of Spectrum where a group of people are attempting to assemble an archive of all programs written for the ZX Spectrum and make many of them available to download and run in one of the many Spectrum simulators that are now also available for free.
-They have listed my two programs here (they have promised to correct the spelling of my name).
+They have listed my two programs here (The Forest)and here (Explorer).